tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 The `FileStorageController` exposes two endpoints:

-- The `upload` endpoint can be used to request an upload pre-signed URL.
+- The `upload` endpoint can be used to request an upload presigned URL.
-- The `download` endpoint can be used to request a download pre-signed URL.
+- The `download` endpoint can be used to request a download presigned URL.

 On the frontend side of your application, you can use the `tractr-file-storage-upload-button` button component exported from `@tractr/angular-file-storage` to automatically send files uploaded by the users to the file storage.